Alibaba is the world’s largest e-commerce marketplace and offers a rich variety of wholesale suppliers to source products to sell.

 Even if you don’t plan on buying in 5000 unit quantities, it helps to ask because it implies that you can and are willing to buy that many units.

 Once you’ve seen a sample and are satisfied, you should negotiate prices with the seller.
-In fact, all suppliers in China expect to have some sort of negotiation.
+In fact, nearly all suppliers in China expect to have some sort of negotiation.
+Engaging with multiple suppliers on Alibaba can give you leverage when negotiating prices.

 However, your ability to negotiate largely depends on your order volume.
 If this is your first order and your order size is small, you will probably have limited negotiation power.

-Realize, too, that your negotiated price might not include shipping.
-You’ll need to get the shipping price separate and make sure that it doesn’t overwhelm your profits.
+Realize, too, that your negotiated price might not include shipping costs.
+You’ll need to get the shipping costs separate and make sure that it doesn’t overwhelm your profits.

 But overall, if you have solicited enough quotes from different vendors, you should have a pretty good idea of how much your product costs to source.

-And as you go back and forth with your supplier, please keep in mind that you should never negotiate the price of your sample.
+And as you negotiate with your supplier, please keep in mind that you should never negotiate the price of your sample.

-This will make you come across as an amateur and leave a bad taste in the mouth of your supplier.
+This can make you come across as an amateur and leave a poor impression with your supplier.

 Before your order ships, you will want to hire an inspection company like Asia Inspection(QIMA) to examine your goods BEFORE they are sent to you.